-- There are two or more generally accepted accounting principles that apply to a particular situation, and you shift to the other principle; or
+- There are two or more accounting principles that apply to a particular situation, and you shift to the other principle; or

-- When the accounting principle that former applied to the situation is no longer generally accepted; or
+- When the accounting principle that formerly applied to the situation is no longer generally accepted; or

 - You change the method of applying the principle.

 You should only change an accounting principle when doing so is required by the accounting framework that you are using (either GAAP or IFRS), or you can justify that it is preferable to use the new principle.

 A direct effect of a change in accounting principle is a recognized change in an asset or liability that is required in order to effect the change in principle.
 For example, if you change from the FIFO to the specific identification method of inventory valuation, the resulting change in the recorded inventory cost is a direct effect of a change in accounting principle.